- Constitutional Referendum

 The referendum must be held within 18 months of the President's decision not to sign the Bill.

-The Referendum Commission is an independent body whose role is to explain the subject matter of the referendum proposal, to promote public awareness of the referendum and to encourage people to vote.
+The Electoral Commission oversees elections and referendums.
+It also explains the subject matter of the referendum proposal, to promote public awareness of the referendum and to encourage people to vote.

 Work of the Referendum Commission